MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-server-exclusions-windows-defender-antivirus.md

 ## Opt out of automatic exclusions

-In Windows Server 2016 and Windows Server 2019, the predefined exclusions delivered by Security intelligence updates only exclude the default paths for a role or feature.
+In Windows Server 2016 and 2019, the predefined exclusions delivered by Security intelligence updates only exclude the default paths for a role or feature.
 If you installed a role or feature in a custom path, or you want to manually control the set of exclusions, make sure to opt out of the automatic exclusions delivered in Security intelligence updates.
 But keep in mind that the exclusions that are delivered automatically are optimized for Windows Server 2016 and 2019 roles.

 > [!WARNING]
 > Opting out of automatic exclusions may adversely impact performance, or result in data corruption.
 The exclusions that are delivered automatically are optimized for Windows Server 2016 or 2019 roles.

->
-> [!TIP]
-> Since the predefined exclusions only exclude **default paths**, if you move NTDS and SYSVOL to another drive or path that is *different than the original path*, you must add exclusions manually using the information [here](configure-extension-file-exclusions-windows-defender-antivirus.md#configure-the-list-of-exclusions-based-on-folder-name-or-file-extension) .
+Because predefined exclusions only exclude **default paths**, if you move NTDS and SYSVOL to another drive or path that is *different from the original path*, you must add exclusions manually using the information [here](configure-extension-file-exclusions-windows-defender-antivirus.md#configure-the-list-of-exclusions-based-on-folder-name-or-file-extension) .

 You can disable the automatic exclusion lists with Group Policy, PowerShell cmdlets, and WMI.